mpacaud/Design-and-deploy-a-credit-scoring-model--Development/README.md

 ## Plan

-The project was split into two parts:
+The project have been splitted into two parts:

 ### Part 1: Development